albanpuech/risky-biscuits-project/README.md

 ### Climate and beer style

-First, lets take a look at the overall ratings given to each beer by the respective climates.
+First, let's take a look at the overall ratings given to each beer by the respective climates.
 On this plot, we've added three different averages.
 These are:

 - beer macro average: mean of the overall averages per climate for each beer type
 - macro average: mean of the overall averages per climate for all beers